BrandenSysoutHelloWorld/BrandenSysoutHelloWorld/README.md

 - ASP.NET MVC (Advanced)
 - Django (Advanced)

-I'm also familiar with other frameworks such as Apache and Nginx, which add versatility to my skill set.
+I'm also familiar with other frameworks such as Apache  Nginx, which add versatility to my skill set.

 ## Platforms & Services